Riqky/portfolio/_pages/htb_linux.md

 ![burp](https://raw.githubusercontent.com/Riqky/riqky.github.io/master/assets/images/htb/burp.png)

 Alright, before we continue, let's see why we can read files.
 The php file get the GET-parameter named file.
 Then it puts `files/` in front of it and reads the file.
-Why can we read files outside of the folders files? `fopen` reads a file from a given path, without any checks or sanitation.
+Why can we read files outside of the folder `files`? `fopen` reads a file from a given path, without any checks or sanitation.
 If we back out of the folder `files` with `..` we are in the folder with `news.php`, probaly in the folder `/var/www/html` as this is the default path for Apache.
 So, if we keep going back we reach the system's root and we can go to any path from there.
 I choose to check `/etc/passwd` because this file is almost always there and readable for all users.

 So we can read files without limits.
 Great!
 But we dont't really have a lot to check right now, let's check the tomcat page first.